-Payments to defined contribution retirement benefit schemes are charged as an expense as they fall due.
+Payments to defined contribution retirement benefit schemes are charged as an expense in the income statement as they fall due.

 Property, plant and equipment

 All property, plant and equipment are recorded at cost less accumulated depreciation and any recognised provision for impairment.